UtrechtUniversity/wildlifenl/docs/FunctionalDesign.md

 ### WildReport
-*As an inhabitant of the living lab, I live with wild animals and want to do so in a way that safeguards the well-being of myself and my property but also that of the wild animals.*
+*I live with wild animals and want to do so in a way that safeguards the well-being of myself and my property but also that of the wild animals.*

-🧑🏻‍🌾 Agrarian, Wildlife Manager, Nature Area Manager	📱 Smartphone App
+🧑🏻‍🌾 Agrarian, 🧝🏻 Nature Area Manager, 🧑🏻‍🔧 Wildlife Manager | 📱 Smartphone App

 I want to be better aware of the wild animals around me so that I can enjoy the positive interactions but also mitigate the negative ones.
 Being better informed about the animals around me and about ways to promote coexistence with them increases my tolerance towards these wild animals.
 I want to ensure that my pastures, fields, animals, garden, house, and property are safe from damage by wild animals.
 Knowing how to protect my land is crucial.
 Understanding which animals are near my property or the road I often travel on and how to respond to their presence and interact with them can help me avoid risks.
 It is essential for me to receive honest and proactive information, like if there are crop-raiding animals nearby and how to respond.
 I need the ability to report interactions with wild animals (e.g., wild animal observations, vehicle collisions, damage to property) and clarity on potential compensation and the necessary steps.
 Learning more about my wild animal neighbours, who they are, what they do and why they do this, helps me understand them better and increase my tolerance.
 Sharing positive experiences with my wild animal neighbours with others in my neighbourhood increases our shared sense of place and belonging.